labscript-suite/prawn_digital_output/README.md

 * `edt` - Allows the user to enter a new command to replace the last command entered.

 * `dmp` - Print the current sequence of programmed outputs.
+* `len` - Print total number of instructions in the programmed sequence.
 * `cls` - Clear the current sequence of programmed outputs.

 * `clk <src (0: internal, 1: external)> <freq (in decimal Hz)>` - Sets the system clock and frequency.
 Maximum frequency allowed is 133 MHz.
 Default is 100 MHz internal clock.
 External clock frequency input is GPIO pin 20.